akhilayyagari/RTL/readme_2.md

 1. Selection of % Scalar arguments and % Master Interfaces in the Wizard

+  1.1 - number of scalar arguments - 1
+  1.2 - Number of AXIMM interface  - 1

   This tutorial uses AES128 Core in two ways.
 It uses as an Encrypter and also as a Decrypter.

   The Encrypter module will take the data from the global memory and generates a cipher.
 The Decrypter module will use this cipher and generates the original data.
 In cases as these we only need one AXIMM Interface.

-  In the wizard set the

-  number of scalar arguments to '1' (NOTE)

-  number of AXIMM interface to  '1'

-and click OK.
-The wizard generates the basic template with the specified inputs to it.
-For this tutorial xilinx has developed a custom logic which talk with FIFO's and generates the necessary control logic.
-Using this we feed the data to the DUT.
-Please go to the github repository and open  "sdx_kernel_wizard_0_example_vadd.sv" file.
-From Line 271 to 339 is the custom logic which handles the transactions.
+ As shown in the below figure replace the vADD module with the custom IP.
+In the github repository, you will be finding a file with the name "sdx_kernel_wizard_vadd", in this file from line 271 to 339 is the custom logic which handles the transactions.

 ![image](https://user-images.githubusercontent.com/32319498/38529095-b8af1dba-3c17-11e8-9813-019fd7be2839.png)